 The answer is yes!

 In Scotland, we have very stringent fire safety regulations that are in place to help reduce injury and death caused by fire.
-New, tighter regulations are due to come into force in February 2021.
+New, tighter regulations were due to come into force in February 2021, however, enforcement has now been delayed until 2022 due to COVID-19 restrictions.
+This gives people a little longer to update their fire protection systems.
+These new regulations are to protect you and your family so we would advise installing or updating your smoke and fire alarm system as soon as possible.
 It will be the property owner’s responsibility to meet the new standard, however, the legal duty to enforce the standard rests with local authorities.

 Fire Alarm Rules for Homeowners in Scotland

 Since February 2019 the law in Scotland states that all homes must have a smoke detection alarm.
 The rules were tightened up after the tragic fire at Grenfell Tower in London.
 The rules are in place to help prevent injury, loss of life and damage to property.